xwmx/nb/docs/index.markdown

   and append a "Backlinks" section to each linked file that lists passages referencing the note.

+  To link to a note from within another note, surround the title of the target note in double square brackets:

+      Example with link to [[Target Note Title]] in content.

   Depends on note-link-janitor:
     https://github.com/andymatuschak/note-link-janitor
 ```